November 2009: A Journey Through Laos, the Land of Lost Elephants

 Elephant watch tower I stayed the night in

-I returned to Vientiane and spent one last night there before flying back to Bangkok and continuing my trip onwards to Myanmar.
+I returned to Vientiane and spent one last night there before flying back to Bangkok, planning to continue my journey to Myanmar.
+Normally, airport departures are uneventful, but this one will always stand out in my mind.